codecombat/codecombat/docs/PRODUCT_RULES.md

 - Concept and reading annotations run a bounded number of times after mission rendering.
 They must not use a permanent subtree observer that mutates the same observed content.
 - Progress access normalization runs synchronously before `app-v3.js`, so the first rendered mission list already reflects normal linear access rather than briefly exposing stale admin access.

-## Japanese reading and technical vocabulary
+## Japanese reading, technical vocabulary and tooltip layering

 - Difficult kanji above the expected reading level at the beginning of Japanese third grade receive full-word reading tooltips.
 - Difficult kanji and advanced words in mission explanations, concept cards and mini-quizzes must use the same shared reading-help system and expose full-word pronunciation tooltips.